p-lr/TrekMe/UserGuide.md

 And finally, maps built with Web Mercator have distortions around the poles.
 The closer you are from the poles, the smaller is the area where the position error is negligible.<p>

-## <a name="TOC-Using-TrekAdvisor"></a>Using TrekAdvisor
+## <a name="TOC-Using-TrekMe"></a>Using TrekMe

 ### <a name="TOC-Configure-the-map"></a>Advanced usage

-When it loads, TrekAdvisor recursively looks for configuration files under the "trekadvisor" folder.
+When it loads, TrekMe recursively looks for configuration files under the "trekadvisor" folder.
 While the Readme explains how to import a map using the "Import" capability of the app, it is not the only way to achieve this.
 In fact, if you know the structure of those configuration files, you don't have to do that.